What makes it better?

-Using Orthogonal Frequency-Division Multiple Access (OFDMA) technology, WiFi 6 can talk to more devices simultaneously.
+Using Orthogonal Frequency-Division Multiple Access (OFDMA) t, WiFi 6 can talk to more devices simultaneously.
 How?

 Routers have multiple channels that devices can use to connect to the internet.
 This helps to cut down on interferences.
 With older standards, if multiple devices sent information through the same channel, it was like people waiting in line at a grocery store with only one check-out line.
 The cashier will help the first person in line (the first device).

 The cashier will scan the items (chunks of information) and won’t help the next person until all of the items from the last person have been scanned.
 With OFDMA, the channel is split into several smaller channels so that information can be sent to more than one device at the same time.
 The cashier is now an octopus instead of a person.
 Each arm of the octopus represents a sub-channel.
 The body of the octopus represents the channel to which the devices are connected.
 Now, the cashier can scan eight different people’s items at the same time.

 The sub-channels will be split up into groups based on what each device needs.
 For example, if you play video games, your game console will need to send and receive chunks of data quickly so that the game doesn’t lag.
 Based on what your console needs, the router can put it ahead of another device whose work doesn’t depend on latency as much.

 So, OFDMA will make WiFi faster and cut down on latency.
 This is a huge help, especially for people who have a lot of connected devices in their homes.